 Existential crises affect the main character

-The perverse joy of self-destructive acts
+The perverse joy of self-destructive acts has some value

 Raw passion and emotion must find an outlet